 Section E. SCORING

 3. Buddy System Scoring - As a last resort, should some unforeseen reason such as weather or lack of checkers exclude the “AM/PM” checker system of scoring, the "buddy system" must be used.
 This system allows each competitor to become a checker, and score the other competitors in his/her group.
 When possible, this system should be organized to use groups of a minimum of three riders so as to be as fair as possible to all riders.
 When it is necessary to use the “buddy system”, the Trialsmaster shall draw the riding groups, and assign a group leader.
-The group leader will record all scores, except his/her own, and will settle all scoring disputes, subject to protest.
+The group leader should record all scores, except his/her own, and will settle all scoring disputes, subject to protest.
 Riders must stay in their assigned groups for the duration of the event.
 Riders will clean up a section assigned on their group’s scorecards after the Trialsmaster confirms all results are final.